 How did you get engaged?

-That IS very romantic.
-Full marks to James!
+Nice one Ed!
 And what kind of wedding did you plan?

+Aw, that’s what you want!
 And did you have a first dance?

 What was your favourite part of the day?